 Compliance with CVR and FDR requirements may be achieved by one flight data and cockpit voice combination recorder.

-GM1 SPO.IDE.H.155 Flight data and cockpit voice combination recorder
+GM1 SPO.IDE.H.155 Flight data and cockpit voice combination recorder with the same specifications required by SPO.IDE.H.140 and SPO.IDE.H.145.

 COMBINATION RECORDERS